HSF/iDDS/docs/source/usecases/hyperparemeter_optimization.rst

 --------------------------------

 Users can provide their own container images to generate hyperparameter points using the ask-and-tell pattern.
+Note that users need to use HPO packages such as skopt and nevergrad which support the ask-and-tell pattern when making Steering containers.
 Users can also provide execution strings to specify what are executed in containers.
-Each execution string needs to contain the following parameters.
+Each execution string needs to contain the following placeholders like ``... --input=%IN ...``.
-When iDDS runs Steering containers, iDDS will replace %XYZ with actual parameters.
-Input and output are done through json files in the current directly ($PWD) so that the directory needs to be mounted.

 %MAX_POINTS
-  The max number of hyperparameter points. iDDS will not stop generating new hyperparameter points until it receives an empty list [].
+  The max number of hyperparameter points to be evaluated in the entire search. iDDS will not stop generating new hyperparameter points until it receives an empty list [].
 So the container needs to return [] if enough hyperparameter points are generated.

 %NUM_POINTS
    The number of hyperparameter points to be generated in this call.
 The default is 10.
-It can by changed by setting 'num_points_per_generation' in the request_metadata.
+It can be changed by setting 'num_points_per_generation' in the request_metadata.

 %IN
-   The input filename which iDDS places in the current directory every time it calls the container.
+   The name of input file which iDDS places in the current directory every time it calls the container.
 The file contains a json-formatted list of all hyperparameter points, which have been generated so far, with corresponding loss or None (if it is not yet evaluated).

 %OUT
-   The output filename which the container creates in the current directory.
+   The name of output file which the container creates in the current directory.
 The file contains a json-formatted list of new hyperparameter points.

+When iDDS runs Steering containers, iDDS will replace %XYZ with actual parameters.
+Input and output are done through json files in the current directly ($PWD) so that the directory needs to be mounted.

 Here is one example for the input (main/lib/idds/tests/idds_input.json).
 It is a json dump of ``{"points": [[{hyperparameter_point_1}, loss_or_None], ..., [{hyperparameter_point_N}, loss_or_None]], "opt_space": <opt space>}``.